Coating, anti-reflection and dispersion

 This coating is in fact a thin film of scratch-resistant antireflection material like magnesium fluoride, silicon or titanium dioxide (MgF2, SiO2, TiO2).
 It is applied with an electron beam on one or more air-to-glass surfaces placed in a vacuum chamber.

-A single layer of MgF2 anti-reflection coating can reduce the loss to 1.3 % and a multilayers composed of different coatings to as low as 0.25 %.
-The light transmission of our 6 lenses eyepiece reaches now 98.5 %.
-This explain why multicoatings provide the highest level of light transmission and yield images with the best contrast.
+A single layer of MgF2 anti-reflection coating can reduce the loss to 1.3% and a multilayers composed of different coatings to as low as 0.25%.
+The light transmission of our 6 lenses eyepiece reaches now 98.5%.
+This explains why multicoatings provide the highest level of light transmission and yield images with the best contrast.

 In theory at least, lens coatings range in quality as follows :